Investment Fraud Lawyer

 However, as expected in the stock market, it works both ways.
 Just as margin can increase your gains, it can also magnify investment losses.
 In cases of particularly significant losses, a brokerage firm may initiate a margin call, giving them the right to sell even high-performing assets to cover margin obligations.

-Investment advisors that negligently or fraudulently recommend purchasing on margin are not only in breach of fiduciary duty but will likely have committed securities fraud.
+Investment advisors who negligently or fraudulently recommend purchasing on margin are not only in breach of fiduciary duty but will likely have committed securities fraud.
 Bigger purchases, even when enabled through leverage, typically result in higher commissions in the securities industry.
-If that can be legally determined to have been the driving factor behind their recommendation, investors should speak to an investment fraud attorney without delay.
+If that can be legally determined to have been the driving factor behind their recommendation, investors should speak to an investment fraud lawyer without delay.

 Beyond the potential breaches of securities laws faced by investors, there are additional, broad categories of securities fraud that may require the involvement of investment fraud lawyers to resolve.